 How do you feel about the state of DEI for women in risk?
 And how would you define diversity and inclusion?

 Taryn Allen: At Deloitte, we’ve become very vocal and active about diversity, equity and inclusion (DEI) initiatives.
 Do we still need more work?
 Yes, absolutely.
 Everyone does.
 The discussion of DEI in the workplace is continuing to evolve in a promising way.

 I’m impressed with our DEI initiatives and the goals we’ve set for ourselves internally.
 In the next three years, we have an aggressive goal to hire and retain more diverse talent within the Risk practice.
 I’m excited to see our leadership taking it seriously; even our clients are more diverse.
 But there’s still quite a way to go for us all.
 It’s going to be a journey.

-As for my definition of DEI, I think it’s about so much more than touting the fact that you have diverse individuals within an organization.
-It needs to be about how we can truly utilize and optimize that diversity—people of all backgrounds, education, and experiences.
+As for my definition of DEI, I think it’s about so much more than touting the fact that you have diverse individuals within an organisation.
+It needs to be about how we can truly utilise and optimise that diversity—people of all backgrounds, education and experiences.
 How can we guarantee everyone is included and heard?
-How can we ensure equity is prioritized, not just with support and resources but in the ability to affect outcomes and access opportunities in the workplace?
+How can we ensure equity is prioritised, not just with support and resources but in the ability to affect outcomes and access opportunities in the workplace?

 Do you have any advice, experiences, or anecdotes to help drive DEI?